 In many of these applications, satellites can perform these tasks more cost-effectively than ground based measurements.

-Facility PURPOSE AND OBJECTIVES
+PURPOSE & OBJECTIVES

 1. Support and contribute to research and application programs/projects involving radar technologies already existing within the CRCSI